The importance of learning Robotics & Programming at a young age

 Coding and programming help children learn mathematics, in a practical way, since they start to visualise abstract concepts.
 Children are encouraged to see the real-world application of mathematics instead of relying solely on abstract figures that sometimes they cannot relate to.
 Children might also improve in writing because of the development of coding and programming skills.
 Children learn the value of planning before starting a task.
 They also learn how to be concise but accurate.

 Extra-curricular impact: the development of skills for life

 From experience over the last five years, we noticed that children tend to develop other skills through coding.
 Coding involves creative thinking, We stimulate children to be creative.
 Problem-solving skills, sometimes children tend to expect to be right all the time.
 However, coding teaches children to learn how to identify a problem and look for a solution.
 We also foster the development of resilience.
 Sometimes, some children tend to give up easily.
 We teach children that they need to try for alternate solutions to a given problem.

 The emphasis is on fun, yet we inspire learning about concepts through dialogue and questioning.

 In this course, children will:

-Learn and consolidate fundamental principles of Robotics & Programming and mechanical engineering
+Learn and consolidate fundamental principles of Robotics & Programming, mechanical engineering and Robot Simulation

-Learn how to program robots integrating ultrasonic, infrared, touch and light sensors
+Learn how to programme robots integrating ultrasonic, infrared, touch, light sensors in a virtual environment

 Understand how the world of robotics works and its applications within a given context